Yandex Cloud

 Note

 Make sure the cluster has the component web interfaces enabled.
-If it does not, enable the ones you need.
+If not, enable them.

 Checking the application listChecking the application list

-3. Under UI Proxy, select the YARN Resource Manager Web UI interface.
+4. Under UI Proxy, select YARN Resource Manager Web UI.

 It shows information about all running and completed applications.